Ishaan28malik/Hacktoberfest-2024/contribution.md

 # OR

-### Add mini projects on DSA or some projects or problems you have tried but try not to repeat them or add any good projects that are beginners friendly
+### Add mini projects on DSA or some projects or problems you have tried but try not to repeat them or add any good projects that are beginners friendly.

 # PRs made directly to contributors list without adding any useful Resource / Project / Solving Issues will be marked as invalid/spam .